Mirzaagha99/Non-linear-control-techniques-on-Richardson-arms-race-model-with-a-carrying-capacity/README.md

 ## LQ control on the linearized system

-The purpose of the control design is to bring state X1's military spending to a sustained and constant value of € 1 billion.
+The purpose of the control design is to bring state $X_1$ 's military spending to a sustained and constant value of € 1 billion.
 - We linearize around the equilibrium point (0,0).
 - LQ control with integrator with Q = [10000,1,10000] and R = 1
 - The reference is 1